Inserting Tag Data

 Overview

-Machbase provides multiple methods to insert tag data, each optimized for different use cases.
+Machbase provides multiple methods to insert both time-axis and distance-axis tag data.
 Choose the method that best fits your data volume and application requirements.

 Method 1: INSERT Statement